 How can Proov help me track my cycle?

 Together with the Proov Insight app (available on iPhone and Android), our Proov tests allow for all-cycle tracking to help you better understand your cycle and ovulation.
-Our app has been calibrated to provide quantitative results for all Proov tests, along with all-month digital tracking, help interpreting your data, and tips to support your goals.
+Our app has been calibrated to provide numeric results for all Proov tests, along with all-month tracking, info on what your results mean, and personalized action plans to support your goals.

 The Proov Insight app will also walk you through specific testing instructions based on your unique cycle, but here’s a quick look at how full-cycle testing works: